-Most fresh herbs freeze well, which is handy to know if you’ve been to the market and have picked up a large bunch of herbs, or if you are growing summer herbs and want to bag some up for the winter.
+Most fresh herbs freeze well, which is handy to know if you’ve picked up a large bunch, or if you want to make them go further.
 Always wash your herbs well and leave them to dry on a paper towel.
 Chop finely and pop them into ice-cube trays (filling the tray up with water once the herbs are in) or into small freezer bags or containers.
-Dill, parsley, coriander and chives all freeze well.

 Easy homemade curry pastes and Jamie’s Curry base sauce can be made in advance and frozen.
-Homemade Thai curry pastes also freeze well.
 Blitz the garlic, ginger and chilli together in a food processor or by using a pestle and mortar and lightly toast any spices before adding.
 Portion the curry base or paste up into individual bags ready to use later.

 If you ever have any leftover wine in the bottle, pour into ice-cube trays or small bags and freeze.
-Frozen wine cubes can be added to most sauces, such as mushroom sauce or a quick tomato sauce.
+Frozen wine cubes can be used to add loads of flavour to sauces and stews, such as bolognese sauce or a quick tomato sauce.

 Ready-to-go cookie dough

 For a speedy home-baked sweet treat, make double or triple the recipe for cookie dough, then roll up the dough and wrap well in cling film before freezing.
 Or, roll the cookie dough into individual balls and freeze on a flat tray before transferring to freezer bags.
 The cookie balls will thaw as your oven pre-heats.